 How to apply:

-Application forms are available at the Pine County assessor's office or on the MN Dept of Revenue website and must be filed by May 1st for taxes payable in the following year (the application deadline is extended to August 1, 2011 for the 2011 assessment, taxes payable in 2012).
+Application forms are available at the Pine County assessor's office or on the MN Dept of Revenue website and must be filed by May 1st for taxes payable in the following year.

 Applications for Rural Preserve will be filed with and approved by the county assessor.
 The most recent aerial photograph or satellite image of the property must be included along with the application.
 The photograph should clearly delineate the acres which the property owner would like to enroll in Rural Preserve.